oolakunle/Project3/README.md

 ## Things I learnt and would do differently
 * Not spent too much time on the user authentication and password reset function.
+* Remove turbolink from the Gemfile at the start of the project, it never ends well if it is present.

 ## Shortcomings / challenges not overcome